Bromyard: Brockhampton-by-Bromyard

 Richard, son of Robert de Brockhampton was the first holder of the advowson of the chapelry in 1283.
 The main effect of the Black Death and end of serfdom was for the church to abandon the bishop's palace in the town, reaffirming the independency of the town's trading burgesses.
 At the height of the town's influence, Dr Richard Pede DCL was a portionist at Bromyard.
 Becoming embroiled in national politics he joined the Yorkist rising at Hereford, being later appointed Vicar-general to the royal council at Ludlow Castle.

 Ownership passed thence to Thomas Solers, to Sir Thomas le Moigne, to the Rowdons of Burley Gate, the Habingtons, and by the Mid-Tudor era the Barnebys of Acton, County Wigorn (now modern Birmingham).
 The Barnebys remained one of the most influential families for the next 400 years in the district's development as a wool market, and significant centre of the wool trade for the Midlands.
 Richard Habington had acquired the lease of the manor of Bromyard in 1444.
 Thomas Barneby was slain at Towton in 1461, and the family, firm Royalists were compounded by parliament after the Civil wars.
 One of the Barnebys, Edmund changed his name to Higginson to acquire Saltmarshe Castle, long associated with the Coningsbys of Hampton Court.
 The two families were closely inter-related by marriage.
 In 1872 the castle came down to Barneby-Lutley, another branch of the same medieval family.

 Lower Brockhampton, a moated farmhouse on an extensive National Trust property, lies a short distance to the east, beyond Bromyard Downs.
 This is an area of common land lying to the northeast which offers many walks, with extensive views over the town, the Malvern Hills, the Clee Hills, and the Welsh borders, with the Black Mountains and other hills beyond.
 An attempt by local landowners in 1866 to enclose the Downs was strongly opposed by townsfolk and failed, not least because it was an area of recreation including rifle butts and an annual race meeting.

+Twin towns

+Bromyard is twinned with Athis-Val de Rouvre, France.